Friday, May 15, 2009

 Most importantly, it's about understanding that in the daily question of Am I a bad or a good mother?
 Is she a bad or a good mother?, we are wasting precious time looking inward, that could be spent watching our children, and just being curious about them.

-And then I started blogging.
-(Big grin.)
-And then people found me out.
+This book will make you think about the way you think.
 And then guess what happens to all the names you've given yourself and all the selves you've become to different people at different times, and to all the names they've given you?

 They . . . fall . . . away.